-Are we prepared for a future where ships sail the oceans without human crews?
-The rapid advancement of autonomous vessels is poised to transform the maritime sector.
-Yet, it brings forth substantial challenges and concerns.
-The allure of unmanned ships, including enhanced safety and efficiency, is undeniable.
-However, the journey to widespread acceptance is hindered by technological, regulatory, and societal obstacles.
+Are we ready for a future in which ships navigate the seas without human crews?
+The swift progress of autonomous vessels is set to revolutionize the maritime industry.
+Nevertheless, it introduces significant challenges and concerns.
+The appeal of unmanned ships, such as improved safety and efficiency, is clear.
+However, the path to broad acceptance is obstructed by technological & regulatory hurdles.

 The absence of global standards and regulatory frameworks for autonomous shipping adds to the uncertainty for companies investing in this technology.
 The IMO is working to establish guidelines, aiming for non-mandatory and mandatory codes for maritime autonomous surface ships (MASS) by 2025 and 2028, respectively.
 Yet, individual nations' maritime laws may not yet align with autonomous technology, complicating the regulatory environment further.